RodrigoDLPontes/visualization-tool/README.md

 # Visualization Tool
 This is the source code for the Visualization Tool used for Georgia Tech's CS 1332 which covers all data structures & algorithms taught in class.
-It is hosted using Github Pages, and you can visit it at: https://rodrigodlpontes.github.io/visualization-tool/.
+It is hosted using GitHub Pages, and you can visit it at: https://rodrigodlpontes.github.io/visualization-tool/.

 ## About

 This tool is based on the already excellent [website by David Galles](https://www.cs.usfca.edu/~galles/visualization), and has been updated to include more data structures and algorithms, as well as to use ES6 syntax and React.

+## Structure

+The structure of the project is the same as a regular [create-react-app](https://github.com/facebook/create-react-app) application, but also uses [Single Page Apps for GitHub Pages](https://github.com/rafrex/spa-github-pages) for compatibility with GitHub Pages.
+Scripts related to the animations of each data structure and algorithm can be found under `src/algo/`, while the underlying animation "library" can be found under `src/anim/`.
+Other React related and miscellaneous files can be found under `src/`.

 ## API